-FORWARD-FACING CHILD RESTRAINT INSTALLATION USING THE SEAT BELTS - FRONT PASSENGER AND REAR BENCH SEAT
+FORWARD-FACING CHILD RESTRAINT INSTALLATION USING THE SEAT BELTS - FRONT PASSENGER SEAT

-The three-point seat belt with Automatic Locking Retractor (ALR) must be used when installing a child restraint, Failure to use the ALR mode will result in the child restraint not being properly secured.
+The three-point seat belt with Automatic Locking Retractor (ALR) must be used when installing a child restraint.
+Failure to use the ALR mode will result in the child restraint not being properly secured.
 The restraint could tip over or be loose and cause injury to a child in a sudden stop or collision.
-Also, it can change the operation of the front passenger air bag.
-See "Front passenger air bag and status light" later in this section.